pingidentity/pingidentity-devops-getting-started/docs/overview.md

 # Overview

-The DevOps resources include deployment examples and configuration management tools, with documentation guides for how to use these, as well as how to customize the DevOps images for your own purposes.
+The DevOps resources include Ping Identity solution images for DevOps, deployment examples and configuration management tools.
+Refer to the documentation guides for how to use these resources.

 When you're ready, begin with our [Getting started](evaluate.md) guide.
-Our documentation will guide you through using the DevOps resources:
+Our documentation will help set you up and familiarize you with the use of the resources:

 ## DevOps images